msyk/FMDataAPI/README.md

 - 2025-08-23: [Ver.35]
   Bug fix for the script parameter (Thanks to @frankeg).
   Also, bug fix for script parameter to keep the old way myself.
-- xxxx-xx-xx: [Ver.36] Next release version
+- 2025-12-03: [Ver.36] Next release version
   Bug fix for limit and offset parameters (Thanks to Roger Engström).
+  Deprecated function curl_close was removed (Thanks to @PGMMattias and @matsuo).